anna-kapitonova/BI_2021_Python/HW4_virtual_env/README.md

 - download the files pain.py and requirements.txt
 - install the library for creating virtual environments (in case tou do not have it)
 ```
-python3 -m pip install virtualenv
+python -m pip install virtualenv
 ```
 - create the virtual environment in your current directory
 ```
-python3 -m virtualenv any_name_that_you_like
+python -m virtualenv any_name_that_you_like
 ```
 - activate the virtual environment
 ```